-The liquid soap/lotion dispenser can be used with any type of liquid soap or lotion.
+The liquid soap dispenser can be used with any type of liquid soap or lotion.
 The liner of the bottle will not corrode or discolor the contents of the dispenser.
-To clean, use a soft cloth and blot dry.
-Harsh abrasive cleansers or polishes can damage the finish on the dispenser.
+Use a soft cloth and blot dry to clean.
+Abrasive cleansers or polishes can damage the finish on the dispenser.

-- Lift the dispenser pump out of the bottle. - Use a funnel to fill the bottle with liquid soap or lotion.
+- Lift dispenser pump out of bottle. - Use funnel to fill bottle with liquid soap or lotion